 Her creation and subsequent presence at Sotheby’s has thrust conversations about the role of AI in human creativity back into the international news cycle; namely, should we be using AI to generate art?
 And can a robot even be an artist?

-‘We’re extremely happy to say that Ai-Da is the artist and that she created these artworks,’ says Aiden Meller, Ai-Da’s Project Director.
+‘We’re extremely happy to say that Ai-Da is the artist and that she created these artworks,’ says Aidan Meller, Ai-Da’s Project Director.
 ‘We use Professor Margaret Bowden’s definition of creativity: creativity is coming up with something new, surprising, and of value – and everything Ai-Da does is unique to her.
 She has interpreted the painting with her own eyes and used an algorithm to create each and every work; we don’t quite know how she’s going to interpret any artwork she does.’

 Meller got the idea for the Ai-Da project whilst studying 1920s modernism at his gallery.
 He noticed that the critical component of most successful modernists was how they responded to the worries and fears of that particular period.
 And in 2019, he realised the most looming fear was AI.